Sea Fever 6 – Friday 6 May /Saturday 7 May

-Living as the world still is under the shadow of COVID, the festival’s plans for 2022, though ambitious, remain to be finalised.
+Although the world is of course still living under the shadow of COVID, the festival’s ambitious plans for 2022 are now crystallising.

-The festival’s set for three days around our usual date of the spring bank holiday.
+The festival’s set for two days around our usual date in late spring.
+It will be opening in Wells Maltings on Friday May 6, closing on the evening of the following day.
 True to our roots in Poetry-next-the-Sea, we are planning a programme as strong as it is in poetry as prose.

 In the autumn we are also hoping to repeat the success of Sea Fever 4, a one-day event concentrating on all things maritime.
 This will be Sea Fever 7.